Skip to main content

 Performance & Upgrades

-Torque & Tune builds street cars, track-focused projects, and handling upgrades with custom calibration, fabrication, and drivetrain support aimed at measurable gains.
+Torque & Tune supports street cars, track-day setups, and handling upgrades with custom calibration and drivetrain support aimed at measurable gains.

-• Street builds, race-prep projects, and serious weekend cars all supported in one shop
+• Street cars, track-day prep, and serious weekend vehicles all supported in one shop

-• Calibration and fabrication planned around the whole vehicle instead of isolated bolt-ons
+• Calibration and supporting systems planned around the whole vehicle instead of isolated bolt-ons

 • Testing, tuning, and component selection aimed at real performance gains